Civil Discourse

 Meet Professor Eric Beerbohm

-Eric Beerbohm, Professor of Government, Director of the Edmond & Lily Safra Center for Ethics, and Faculty Dean of Quincy House, is Dean Hoekstra’s senior advisor on civil discourse.
-He will lead the effort to empower FAS students, faculty, and staff to share their diverse perspectives without fear of ridicule or hostility, leading to richer discussions.
+Eric Beerbohm, Professor of Government, Director of the Edmond & Lily Safra Center for Ethics, and Faculty Dean at Quincy House, is Dean Hoekstra’s senior adviser on civil discourse.
+He leads efforts to empower the FAS community to share their diverse perspectives without fear of ridicule or hostility, leading to richer discussions.

 Resources